History of Jamaica in Timeline

 In 2018, Jamaica represented the CARICOM Caribbean Community at the G20 and the G7 annual meetings.

-In 2018, Jamaica won several World Travel Awards in Portugal winning the "Chairman's Award for Global Tourism Innovation", "Best Tourist Board in the Caribbean" "Best Honeymoon Destination", "Best Culinary Destination", "World's Leading Beach Destination" and "World's Leading Cruise Destination".
+In 2018, Jamaica won several World Travel Awards in Portugal including "Chairman's Award for Global Tourism Innovation", "Best Tourist Board in the Caribbean" "Best Honeymoon Destination", "Best Culinary Destination", "World's Leading Beach Destination" and "World's Leading Cruise Destination".

-In the 2020 general election, Andrew Holness secured a second consecutive win for the Jamaica Labour Party, winning 49 seats to 14 won by the PNP.
+In the 2020 general election, Andrew Holness secured a second consecutive win for the Jamaica Labour Party, winning 49 seats to 14 won by the PNP, led this time by Peter Phillips.

-Jamaica is scheduled to participate in the 2021 Rugby League World Cup in England.
+In 2021 Jamaica will play in the Rugby League World Cup in England.

-September 2024: Soldiers and police officers deployed to Haiti
+September 2024: Soldiers and police officers are scheduled to arrive in Haiti

-In September 2024, soldiers and police officers were scheduled to arrive in Haiti to support the UN-Kenya lead mission, providing command, planning, and logistics support.
+In September 2024 the AP reported that "20 soldiers and four police officers are scheduled to arrive in Haiti to support the UN-Kenya lead mission and they would provide command, planning and logistics support."

 2024: Government commitment to small modular reactors

-In 2024, the Jamaican Government committed to adding small modular reactors (SMR) to the country's energy mix, and signed a memorandum of understanding (MOU) with Atomic Energy of Canada Limited (AECL) and Canadian Nuclear Laboratories to promote the adoption of nuclear power in Jamaica.
+In 2024, the Government committed to adding small modular reactors (SMR) to the country's energy mix, signing a memorandum of understanding (MOU) with Atomic Energy of Canada Limited (AECL) and Canadian Nuclear Laboratories to promote the adoption of nuclear power in Jamaica.

 In the 2025 Jamaican general election, Holness created history, securing a third consecutive term for the JLP.